 The LIM-IT project is a collaborative research project between eight Swedish companies and the Software Systems Research Group at the University of Skövde.
 The project is financially supported by the Swedish Knowledge Foundation.
 The overarching goal of LIM-IT is to develop, use, and scrutinise effective work practices and strategies for the development, procurement, and organisational implementation of software systems in a number of complex application domains, where such software systems with associated digital assets typically involve several open source projects (as well as proprietary software).

-Image credit: "PubCompanyContribsOSSP.png" is a derivative of "BUSINESS_cubestalk.png", via OpenSource.com, and used with permission under a Creative Commons with Attribution (CC-BY-SA) license.
+"PubCompanyContribsOSSP.png" ©Open Source Initiative, 2018, Creative Commons with Attribution (CC-BY-SA), is a derivative (scaled, with text added) of "BUSINESS_cubestalk.png", ©Opensource.com, 2013, via OpenSource.com, and used with permission under the Creative Commons with Attribution (CC-BY-SA) license.